bitoex/bitopro-offical-api-docs/README.md

 An API key and secret are employed to authenticate your account's identity and grant authorization for account operations through programming scripts.
 It is imperative that programmers adhere to the prescribed protocol to ensure the security of your API requests when managing your BitoPro account.

-> Note : Please make sure you comprehend the following details thoroughly before utilizing programming scripts for account operations.
+> Note : Please make sure you comprehend the following details thoroughly before utilizing programming scripts for api operations.
 #### API Security Protocol Procedure
 1. Generate API key and secret by following [Web Create Api Key SOP](#web-create-api-key-sop).
 2. Check [Authentication Header Parameters](#request-authentication-header-parameters) to understand combination of request header.